Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 Your coding ability is only part of the equation.
 We also want to see how our goals mesh with your goals.

+[ slide

-[slide: How to evaluate an interview, for interviewers and hiring managers, evaluate the interview first]
+How to evaluate an interview, for interviewers and hiring managers, evaluate the interview first

+]

 Here's part of our transparency: we want candidates to know how they will be evaluated, and later, how they performed.

 Before you evaluate a candidate's interview, evaluate the interview process.
 Were you able to get to know the candidate?
 Do you and the candidate both feel like you got an accurate impression of the candidate's abilities during the interview?
 If not, is it worthwhile confirming the candidate's skills in another way, like moving to a different space (maybe less casual, like a conference room, or more casual, like a coffee shop?), or with a take home coding exercise, or a corraborating interview with someone else?

 I once interrupted an interview taking place in one of our office "living rooms" - small rooms with a couch, a couple of cozy chairs, a big screen TV, and a whiteboard mounted uncomfortably close to the floor.
 A young woman being interviewed by two engineers (one male and one female) was kneeling on the floor in a skirt and heels trying to solve a coding exercise on the whiteboard.
 She looked miserable, so we changed just about everything.
 Instead of the living room, we went to a training room with a desk-height table, office chairs, and bright overhead lighting.
 Instead of a whiteboard, we had her pair with a female engineer from our team.
 Instead of being two-on-one, I asked the male engineer to offer the women coffee or tea and then leave the interview.
 The candidate performed much better under the changed circumstances.

+Did you know that the dry erase marker is less than 40 years old?
+Together with the whiteboard, they are a direct replacement for their predecessors, chalk and the chalk board.
+A soft rock, and a hard rock.

+When we do a whiteboard coding interview, we're asking a software engineer to prove that they have mastered the most complicated devices humankind has created by drawing pictures on a cave wall.

 We evaluate candidates using a modified "fist five" consensus method.
 We rate the candidate after each interview according to this scale: